Why work with me?

 My Personal Story

-So how does a scientist-toxicologist become a Pain, Trauma, and Stress Relief Therapist and Trauma Recovery Expert?
+So how does a scientist-toxicologist become a Holistic Health and Wellness Expert and Trauma Recovery Specialist?

 My story in a nutshell… I have to admit it wasn’t exactly a straightforward route, nor a straightforward story, but good ones never are.